- County Sheriff

 A Permit to Carry is valid for five years throughout Minnesota and acts as a Permit to Purchase.
 A Permit to Carry becomes void when the holder becomes prohibited by law.

 Certain states offer reciprocity for Minnesota Permit to Carry holders.
-For an updated list of states with Permit to Carry reciprocity, go to the Bureau of Criminal Apprehension website.
+For an updated list of states with Permit to Carry reciprocity, visit the Bureau of Criminal Apprehension: Permit to Carry Reciprocity website.

 - Minnesota Uniform Firearm Application - Permit to Carry a Pistol (PDF)